 The University will send you Form 1098T if it has reimbursed or refunded to you any qualified tuition or related expenses.
 The form is a record of the amount you paid (or WSU paid on your behalf) for tuition and mandatory fees in the previous calendar year.

-If you are a nonresident, you will probably not use Form 1098T when calculating and filing your tax return.
+If you are a nonresident, you cannot use or claim items on the Form 1098T when calculating and filing your tax return.
 However, you should keep the form for your records.

 Preparing Your Federal Tax Return

-Although you may download and complete the forms yourself or hire a tax professional, we recommend that you use Glacier Tax Prep (GTP).
+Although you may download and complete the forms yourself or hire a tax professional, we recommend that you use Sprintax (SPRINTAX).
 This internet-based tax preparation software is designed exclusively for international students and scholars.

-Request an access code and follow directions to create a user account.
+Request an access code from International Student and Scholar Services and follow directions to create a user account.
 Then log in and begin the question-and-answer format.

-When you complete the process, GTP will create two PDF files.
-You must download, print, and mail both files to the U.S. Department of the Treasury, Internal Revenue Service.
+When you complete the process, Sprintax will create a pdf file.
+You must download, print, and mail this document to the U.S. Department of the Treasury, Internal Revenue Service.
+This information is given in the pdf with instructions.

 - 10 minutes to gather documentation